st9007a/st9007a/README.md

 - Python (of course, it's my daily work.)
 - C/C++/CUDA
-- Rust (still learning, if a language is more safe and maybe fast than C++, why not ?)
+- Rust (still learning, if a language is more safe and may be faster than C++, why not ?)
 - Lua (still learning, to write a pretty neovim config.)
 - Javascript (ever, but I think I forget most of it.)